 The Company estimates the fair value of share options granted using the Binomial option pricing model.
-The option-pricing model requires a number of assumptions, of which the most significant are the expected stock price volatility and the expected option term.
-Expected volatility was calculated based upon historical volatility of the Company.
-The risk-free interest rate is based on the yield from U.S. treasury bonds with an equivalent term.
+The option-pricing model requires a number of assumptions, of which the most significant are the expected stock price, volatility, early exercise factor and the expected option term.
+Expected volatility was calculated based upon historical volatility of the Company and early exercise factor was calculated based statistical studies in the U.S. market.
+The risk-free interest rate is based on the yield from Israeli Government bonds with an equivalent term.
 The Company has historically not paid dividends and has no foreseeable plans to pay dividends.